-Margaret Tudor (now a Stuart), the mother of the present Scottish king, James V and sister of Henry VIII has died at her home of Methven Castle in Perthshire.
+Margaret Tudor (who became a Stuart), the mother of the present Scottish king, James V and sister of Henry VIII has died at her home of Methven Castle in Perthshire.

-Catherine Howard is executed for adultery on the orders of her husband, Henry VIII.
+Queen Catherine Howard is beheaded for adultery on the orders of her husband, Henry VIII.

 King Henry VIII marries Catherine Parr, his sixth and final wife, who will ultimately outlive the king.